-- Contingent liabilities and contingent assets exist as a consequence of the arrangements contained in the Stapling Deed between the Company and Brookfield Funds Management Limited, as the Responsible Entity of the Brookfield Australia Property Trust.
-The Stapling Deed is described further in Note 25. - The Trust is called upon to give, in the ordinary course of business, guarantees and indemnities in respect of the performance of controlled entities, associates and related parties of their contractual and financial obligations.
+Contingent liabilities and contingent assets exist as a consequence of the arrangements contained in the Stapling Deed between the Company and the Responsible Entity of the Trust.
+The Stapling Deed is described further in Note 25.

+The Trust is called upon to give, in the ordinary course of business, guarantees and indemnities in respect of the performance of controlled entities, associates and related parties of their contractual and financial obligations.
 The value of these guarantees and indemnities is indeterminate in amount.
-Any known losses have been brought to account. - In the ordinary course of business, the Group, the Consolidated Entity, its controlled entities and associates may become involved in litigation, the majority of which falls within the Trust's insurance arrangements.
+Any known losses have been brought to account.

+In the ordinary course of business, the Group, and its associates may become involved in litigation, the majority of which falls within the Group's insurance arrangements.
 Whilst the outcomes of these proceedings are uncertain, contingent liabilities exist in respect of amounts not specifically provided for, which, based on legal advice, should not be material either individually or in the aggregate.